Gourangsharma/voice-assistant-virat/README.md

 ## License
 This project is open for educational and personal use.
 Use responsibly and avoid automating any unsafe or unauthorized tasks.

+Added full project description and features to README